-TheraBreath was developed to work on this central principle: that you have to treat the bacteria producing VSCs in your mouth in order to prevent bad breath.
-TheraBreath's Oxygenating action inhibits the ability of bacteria to digest and multiply rapidly.
+TheraBreath was developed to work on this central principle: you must destroy the bacteria that produce sulfur compounds in your mouth in order to prevent bad breath.
+TheraBreath's oxygenating action inhibits the ability of bacteria to digest and multiply rapidly.
 Further, its patented formula instantly neutralizes the odors associated with bacteria in the mouth, leaving your breath sparkling clean.

-Since the release of TheraBreath in 1997, my formulas have become America's #1 Selling Fresh Breath solution.
-Millions of people a month now rely on TheraBreath to keep their breath fresh, mouth clean, and teeth healthy and free of plaque and cavities.
-If you are looking for a solution to Bad Breath and you haven't yet tried TheraBreath for yourself, what's keeping you?
+Since the release of TheraBreath in 1997, my formulas have become America's #1 selling fresh breath solution.
+Millions of people now rely on TheraBreath to keep their breath fresh, their mouth clean and their teeth healthy and free of plaque and cavities.
+If you are looking for a solution to bad breath and haven't yet tried TheraBreath for yourself, what's keeping you?

 Find out what millions of Americans already know: TheraBreath is the best and easiest way to stop bad breath anywhere!